MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-external-provider.md

 This article provides details of how to configure external key providers in [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] for key management.

-To learn more about how Key Versions are used on SQL Server Big Data Clusters see the following article: [Key Versions in [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-key-versions.md)
+To learn more about how key versions are used on SQL Server Big Data Clusters, see: [Key Versions in [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-key-versions.md)

 For information on configuring and using the Encryption at Rest feature see the following guides:
 * [Encryption at rest concepts and configuration guide](encryption-at-rest-concepts-and-configuration.md)